 “I love the Gympie region because of the fertility, climate, proximity to market…and it’s great country feel”, says John.

 This 121 ha (300 ac) property is home to Kelvin and Ronnie and their two boys, Elijah and Miles.
-A highly awarded Stud Dairy going by the name of “Miss” they breed stud Holstein and Jersey cattle as well as milking 300 pedigree cows twice daily.
-Also irrigated from the Mary River they employ the biggest Herringbone milking station in Queensland which manages the milking of 60 cows at a time.
+Dagunvale is a highly awarded Stud Dairy going by the name of “Miss”.
+The couple breed stud Holstein and Jersey cattle as well as milking 300 pedigree cows twice daily.
+Also irrigated from the Mary River they employ the biggest Herringbone milking station in Queensland.
+This station can manage the milking of 60 cows at a time.
 Kelvin is 6th generation dairy farmer with a passion for his top quality animals and his young boys are following in his footsteps, showing a love for the cows.
 Kelvin is also a Judge on the Australian Holstein Association panel.

 “We love what we do and would not trade it for the world,” says Kelvin.

-In 2014, prior to owning the business, this property was leased specifically to provide the Kenilworth factory with the milk needed to produce their cheese, yoghurt, mousse and ice cream.
-100 Holstein Jersey cross cows are milked daily at the Moy Pocket farm.
+In 2014, prior to owning the business, this property was leased specifically to provide milk to the Kenilworth factory.
+This milk has been used to make Kenilworth produce such as cheese, yoghurt, mousse and ice cream.
+Today 100 Holstein Jersey cross cows are milked at the Moy Pocket farm.
 The milk from the Jersey cow is very high in protein and fat which helps make the Kenilworth milk such excellent quality.